 miniOrange provides secure access to Zoho for enterprises and full control over access to the application.
 Single Sign On (SSO) into Zoho with one set of login credentials.

 miniOrange Single Sign On (SSO) Solution provides easy and seamless access to all enterprise resources with one set of credentials, miniOrange provides Single Sign On (SSO) to any type of devices or applications whether they are in the cloud or on-premise.

-Secure your Zoho Apps from password thefts using multi factor authentication methods with 15+ authentication types provided by miniOrange.
-Our multi factor authentication methods prevent unauthorized users from accessing information and resources having password alone as authentication factor.
-Enabling second factor authentication for Zoho protects you against password thefts.
+Secure your Zoho Apps from password thefts using multi-factor authentication methods with 15+ authentication types provided by miniOrange.
+Our multi-factor authentication methods prevent unauthorized users from accessing information and resources having password alone as an authentication factor.
+Enabling second-factor authentication for Zoho protects you against password thefts.

 miniOrange prevents frauds with its dynamic risk engine in conjunction with enterprise specific security policy.
 We support a combination of the Device id, Location and Time of access as multi-factor authentication that can detect and block fraud in real-time, without any interaction with the user.